vandergus/srozum-camera-tester-wiki/Operating Manual v2.9.md

 **EV Shift** lets you select Light Source brightness levels shifted between "0EV" and "+1EV" depending on what type of light meter you are testing.

-If camera in test uses celenium or LDR photoelements you want to set "+1EV" to avoid confusing during the tests.
+If camera in test uses selenium or LDR photoelements you want to set "+1EV" to avoid confusing during the tests.
 What it basically means, is that in "+1EV" mode while you change Light Source brightness between 5..16EV, the actual brightness of a Light Source is 6..17EV.
 But because of old light meters read LED light 1 stop lower, both Light Meter readings and brigntess level indicated by the Tester will align.

 **Frame Width** sets the target distance used to present curtains travel times.
 Curtains travel time can be presented as it was measured at a distance between far-most openings of a Sensor, or re-calculated over distance whichever is specified in service manual for a tested camera.